The Scratching Post

 The Meticulous Nature of Justin Quayle

 Justin Quayle's dedication to his garden is emblematic of his character.
 He is precise, patient, and deeply committed.
-Gardening requires consistency and a careful eye for detail—qualities that Justin also brings to his investigation.
+Afterall, Gardening requires consistency and a careful eye for detail—qualities that Justin also brings to his investigation.
 Each plant in his garden represents a clue, each weed a potential threat to be eradicated.
 His garden is a sanctuary where he can think clearly and draw parallels between nurturing plants and nurturing the truth.

 The Buddha With The Broken Arm - A Look At My Fish Pond